Kloudless/file-picker/README.md

   outside of the chosen root folder, although it may be accessible to the user via direct API requests.
 This configuration option should therefore not be used to limit access for security purposes.

+  For existing accounts, be sure to also use the `tokens` attribute to specify the Bearer tokens to use to browse the account.
+If `account_management` is enabled (the default), the user may also connect new accounts.
+Since the root folder ID is not possible to provide in advance until the newly connected account's ID is known, please first listen for the `addAccount` [event](#events), then perform API requests to determine the ID of the root folder to display, and finally call the `picker.update()` [method](#methods) with the updated configuration that includes the root folder ID for the newly connected account within it.

   To obtain the Kloudless Folder ID for an upstream folder path, please use the
   [Encode Raw Data API endpoint](https://developers.kloudless.com/docs/latest/core#raw-data-and-the-pass-through-api-raw-data-kloudless-id).